cssinjs/jss/readme.md

 ## When should I use it?

-- You build a JavaScript heavy application.
+- You build a JavaScript-heavy application.
 - You use components based architecture.
 - You build a reusable UI library.
-- You need a collision free CSS (external content, third-party UI components ...).
+- You need a collision-free CSS (external content, third-party UI components ...).
-- You need code sharing between js and css.
+- You need code sharing between JS and CSS.
 - Minimal download size is important to you.
-- Robustness and code reuse is important to you.
+- Robustness and code reuse is essential to you.
-- Ease of maintenance is important to you.
+- Ease of maintenance is critical to you.
-- You just want to use any of its [benefits](docs/benefits.md)
+- You want to use any of its [benefits](docs/benefits.md)

 ## Roadmap

-We don't have a strict roadmap, we work on issues depending on personal priorities.
-If you are looking to help - [important](https://github.com/cssinjs/jss/issues?q=is%3Aopen+is%3Aissue+label%3Aimportant) issues is what we should focus on.
+We don't have a strict roadmap.
+We work on issues depending on personal priorities.
+If you are looking to help, [important](https://github.com/cssinjs/jss/issues?q=is%3Aopen+is%3Aissue+label%3Aimportant) issues are tagged.

 ## Browsers Support